Radon is an invisible, odourless gas. You can't see radon. You can't smell it or taste it. But it may be a problem in your home.

 - Complete repairs to block it from coming in

-Radon can come into your home through sump pumps, cracks in foundations, spaces around pipes, unfinished floors, and other places.
+Radon can come into your home through sump pits which typically house sump pumps, cracks in foundations, spaces around pipes, unfinished floors, and other places.
 To solve your radon problem, you need an expert to find out where exactly the radon is getting in.
 A trained contractor with experience in radon mitigation (radon repairs) can examine your home, find where the radon is seeping in, and make the necessary repairs.